 Here are some things to know when feeding your worms:

 - Worms like their food slightly broken down or even moldy.
 Food scraps are easier for the worms to eat if they are smaller pieces.
-Cut up heavy vegetables and fruit into one-inch cubes and place in the bin.
+Cut up heavy vegetables and fruit into one-inch (2.5 cm.) cubes and place them in the bin.

 Remove the castings and start the process over again with a handful of worms.
 The cycle is virtually unbreakable as long as you keep the bin clean, food scraps small and appropriate, and have a healthy colony of red wigglers.